SALT-Lab-Human-AI/project-check-point-1-miai/README.md

-AI Based Mock Interview System
+# AI Based Mock Interview System

-a) Problem Statement and Why It Matters
+## 📌 Problem Statement and Why It Matters

-The core challenge this project tackles is a familiar one: going blank during a coding interview on a question you knew the answer to, only to think afterward, “I should have said this instead.”
+The core challenge this project tackles is a familiar one: going blank during a coding interview on a question you knew the answer to, only to think afterward, *“I should have said this instead.”*

 This moment of regret is common across all career stages and often stems from inadequate preparation.
 Without realistic practice, even capable candidates can struggle to showcase their skills effectively, leaving them anxious and underconfident.

-This problem matters because interview performance is a decisive factor in career growth.
+This problem matters because **interview performance is a decisive factor in career growth**.
 A strong interview can open doors to dream jobs and competitive opportunities, while a weak one can shut them.
-Employers aren’t just assessing technical knowledge—they’re also evaluating clarity of thought, problem-solving under pressure, and communication skills.
+Employers aren’t just assessing technical knowledge—they’re also evaluating:

+- Clarity of thought
+- Problem-solving under pressure
+- Communication skills

 Candidates who lack structured, practical preparation risk underselling themselves and missing out on pivotal career moves.

 This project aims to change that.
-By providing a platform for realistic, targeted interview practice, it helps candidates refine their responses, boost confidence, and consistently present their best selves—ultimately making them better at interviews.
+By providing a platform for realistic, targeted interview practice, it helps candidates:

+- Refine their responses
+- Boost confidence
+- Consistently present their best selves

+Ultimately, the system makes candidates **better at interviews**.

+---

-Target Users
+## 🎯 Target Users

-The AI Mock Interview System is designed for anyone preparing for job interviews—from students seeking their first professional role to experienced professionals aiming to upskill or transition into new opportunities.
-Its flexibility ensures it supports candidates “no matter where you are in your career" .
+The **AI Mock Interview System** is designed for anyone preparing for job interviews, including:

+- **Students** seeking their first professional role
+- **Experienced professionals** aiming to upskill or transition into new opportunities

+Its flexibility ensures it supports candidates *“no matter where you are in your career.”*

+---

-Proposed Core User Tasks
+## 🛠️ Proposed Core User Tasks

-1. Secure Authentication
+### 🔐 Secure Authentication
 Users can create an account and log in safely to access the platform and protect their data.

-2. Personalized Interview Creation
+### 🎨 Personalized Interview Creation
 Through a conversational setup with the AI assistant, users can customize interviews to match their goals.
 Options include:

-Role focus (e.g., Full Stack, Frontend, Backend)
+- **Role focus**: Full Stack, Frontend, Backend

-Interview type (Behavioral, Technical, or Mixed)
+- **Interview type**: Behavioral, Technical, or Mixed

-Experience level (e.g., Junior, Senior)

-Number of questions
+- **Experience level**: Junior, Senior
+- **Number of questions**

-Target technologies (e.g., JavaScript, React, Next.js)
+- **Target technologies**: JavaScript, React, Next.js

-3. Real-Time Mock Interview Sessions
+### 🎤 Real-Time Mock Interview Sessions
-Users participate in lifelike mock interviews with an AI voice agent.
-The system simulates realistic dialogue with natural features such as back-channeling (“mhm”) and emotional modulation, making the experience feel close to a real interview.
+Users participate in lifelike mock interviews with an **AI voice agent**.
+The system simulates realistic dialogue with natural features such as:

+- Back-channeling (*“mhm”*)
+- Emotional modulation

+This makes the experience feel close to a real interview.

-4. Detailed Performance Feedback
+### 📊 Detailed Performance Feedback
 After each session, users receive personalized feedback that covers:

-Overall performance score
+- Overall performance score

-Category breakdowns (communication, technical knowledge, problem-solving, cultural fit, confidence)
+- Category breakdowns (communication, technical knowledge, problem-solving, cultural fit, confidence)

-Strengths and areas for improvement
+- Strengths and areas for improvement

-A final assessment to guide preparation
+- A final assessment to guide preparation

-5. Practice and Iteration
+### 🔄 Practice and Iteration
-Users can retake interviews as many times as needed to track progress, adjust parameters, or try new challenges.
+Users can retake interviews as many times as needed to:

+- Track progress
+- Adjust parameters
+- Try new challenges

-6. Review Interview Details
+### 📂 Review Interview Details
+All generated interviews include key metadata:

+- Role
+- Interview type
+- Tech stack
+- Creation date

-All generated interviews include key metadata—role, interview type, tech stack, and creation date—so users can easily revisit or compare setups.
+This makes it easy for users to revisit or compare setups.

-7. Access Feedback History
+### 📜 Access Feedback History
-Users can review past performance reports to monitor growth over time and identify recurring areas for improvement.
+Users can review past performance reports to:

+- Monitor growth over time
+- Identify recurring areas for improvement

+---

+## 🚀 Vision

+The AI Based Mock Interview System empowers candidates to practice effectively, improve confidence, and perform at their best when it matters the most.